 Electricity prices in Singapore are impacted by developments that happen around the world as we rely mainly on imported sources to produce electricity.

 As a resource-constrained country, Singapore relies on imported natural gas for around 95% of our electricity supply.
-This means energy developments around the world will naturally have an impact on Singapore’s electricity prices.
+This means that energy developments around the world will impact our domestic electricity prices.

 Stabilising the Energy Market

-- Directing gencos to maintain sufficient fuel for power generation, based on their available generation capacity for power generation.
+Directed gencos to maintain sufficient fuel for power generation, based on their available power generation capacity for power generation.
 This is in addition to the existing requirement of having fuel reserves that gencos are required to maintain under their licences.